Cheah Cheng Hye

-Early life and career
+Early life and education

 Born into an ethnic Chinese family in Penang, Malaysia, in 1954, Cheah attended the Penang Free School.
-After graduation, he joined The Star (Malaysia) newspaper as subeditor and editorial writer.
-In 1974, he travelled from Malaysia to Hong Kong and later became a financial journalist with the Hong Kong Standard, the Asian Wall Street Journal and the Far Eastern Economic Review.
+Leaving school with a high school diploma in 1971, he joined The Star newspaper as a reporter, subeditor and editorial writer.
+In 1974, he travelled from Malaysia to Hong Kong and later became a financial journalist with the Hong Kong Standard, the Asian Wall Street Journal and the Far Eastern Economic Review.^{[1]} In 1989, Cheah became head of research and proprietary trader in Hong Kong for Morgan Grenfell & Co, a UK merchant bank.